informalsystems/vdd/blockchain/blockchain.md

 This specification is central in the collection of Tendermint protocols.
 The behavior of protocols like [fastsync][fastsync], or the [light client][lightclient] will be defined with respect to this specification.
-E.g., the light client implements a read operation of the *decision* list entry of some height *h*.
+E.g., the light client implements a read operation of the *chain* list entry of some height *h*.
-It is thus crucial to understand what data is stored in this *decision* list entry, and what are the precise semantics of a read operation in a faulty environment.
+It is thus crucial to understand what data is stored in this *chain* list entry, and what are the precise semantics of a read operation in a faulty environment.

 ## Informal Problem statement